mathewpwheatley/mathewpwheatley/README.md

 I am a software engineer with a passion for learning.
 I bring a unique perspective to my work thanks to my ten years of experience as a mechanical engineer.
 I have designed, built, and tested aircraft as well as rocket engines.
 I now apply that same level of dedication and rigor to my coding projects.
 With a commitment to excellence and a hunger for knowledge, I am always looking for new challenges and opportunities to grow.

-- ⌨️ I currently work at Meta as a software engineer.
+- ⌨️ I currently work at [Revel](https://www.revel.io) as a software engineer.
 - ⚡ In my spare time I like to hike, run, climb, camp, take photographs/video, travel, fly drones, woodwork, play with lasers and CNC.

 <h3 align="left">Connect with me:</h3>